Guidance for Applicants for a Driver's Licence

 Wheelchair Accessible Vehicles

-According to our records, a number of licensed vehicles are wheelchair accessible - see list for full details.
+Licensed wheelchair accessible vehicles list is compiled from our records.
 If you notice any apparent error or omission in the list, please contact a member of the Licensing Team.

 The Council is required by law to maintain a register containing details of various licences issued.
 This register can be viewed online or can be viewed at the Town Hall, Penrith during normal office hours.
 If you notice any apparent error or omission in the register, or if you have any query about it, please contact a member of the Licensing Team.